infracost/docs/blog/2022-12-06-death-of-the-cloud-cost-calculator.md

 <img src={useBaseUrl("img/blog/death-cost-calculator/spinaltap.gif")} width="70%" alt="Spinaltap GIF"/>

-VSCode extension: Integrate directly into VSCode so that as you type infrastructure code, a cost estimate is generated and displayed inline.
+VS Code extension: Integrate directly into VS Code so that as you type infrastructure code, a cost estimate is generated and displayed inline.
 Just install the plugin and you are good to go.

 <img src={useBaseUrl("img/blog/death-cost-calculator/infracostVSCode.gif")} width="70%" alt="Infracost VS Code GIF"/>

-We currently only support VSCode ([Intellij](https://github.com/infracost/infracost/issues/1814) is coming next).
+We currently only support VS Code ([IntelliJ](https://github.com/infracost/infracost/issues/1814) is coming next).
 If you are working in a team, the best solution is [Infracost CI/CD](https://www.infracost.io/docs/integrations/cicd/), where the cost estimate is still automated and appears in the CI/CD in your Pull Request.

 Now, we are setting our targets on automating the end to end flow.
-From JIRA to cost estimation and back.
-Follow [@infracost](https://twitter.com/infracost) on twitter for updates!
+From Jira to cost estimation and back.
+Follow [@infracost](https://twitter.com/infracost) on Twitter for updates!